 “All the power comes to me.” – Munkar

-The only Deathstalker I’ve ever seen is the third one and that’s because it was on an episode of Mystery Science Theater 3000.
+The only Deathstalker I remember seeing in its entirety is the third one and that’s because it was on an episode of Mystery Science Theater 3000.
 That one was atrocious, so at least this one is better than that turd.

 However, this is still a pretty shitty film even if it has the magic touch of Roger Corman.
 He helped put it out through New World Pictures when he was still running that studio and it was the first of ten pictures that he did from Argentina.

 Anyway, the film is boring in just about every way.
 The script is abysmal, the plot is paper thin and not much of anything interesting happens onscreen.

 Now I do like some of the practical effects but some monsters and creatures look good for the time, while others look like total crap.
 It’s as if some of the budget was pushed into certain characters or creatures while the other effects suffered from a lack of funds.
 It’s pretty inconsistent even though the film already looks cheap, regardless.